Heilongjiang University: International cooperation

 The University of Heilongjiang has substantive cooperation and exchanges with 140 colleges worldwide.
 These include the UK's Leeds University and Bradford University, the University of Illinois, USA, the University of Paris X, France, Hunan University, South Korea and Japan's Niigata University, and so on.
-In almost 30 years(from 1981), more than 8,500 students had studied here.
-Meanwhile, Heilongjiang University every year attracts a large number of students from South Korea, Japan, Russia, Germany, UK, Africa and the United States to study Chinese language and International business.
+In almost 30 years(from 1981), more than 8,500 students have studied here.
+Meanwhile, Heilongjiang University attracts a large number of students from South Korea, Japan, Russia, Germany, the UK, Africa, and the United States to study Chinese language and International business every year.

 Heilongjiang University is the base of teaching Chinese as a foreign language in Heilongjiang Province.
-The university is the appointed institution of HSK and is the institution admitting international students under Chinese government scholarship program.
-University of Heilongjiang has the first Confucius Institute in Russia and a joint graduate school with Far Eastern Federal University, Russia.
+The university is the appointed institution of HSK and is the institution admitting international students under the Chinese government scholarship program.
+The University of Heilongjiang has the first Confucius Institute in Russia and a joint graduate school with Far Eastern Federal University, Russia.

 University of Heilongjiang has created the "Northeastern base of International Chinese language promotion" with Jilin University, Liaoning University and Yanbian University.

-University of Heilongjiang is host to a range of foreign exchange students, primarily Russian and Korean.
+The University of Heilongjiang is host to a range of foreign exchange students, primarily Russian and Korean.
 In recent years, Fulbright Fellows studying Mandarin Chinese through the National Security Language Initiative have studied at Heilongjiang University.